quelpa/quelpa/README.md

 ```

 Upgrades are managed through file hashes, so if the content changed, `quelpa` will upgrade the package.
-Existing versions are retained. `quelpa` uses a version suffix that still allows the original version to have priority.
+Existing version numbers are retained. `quelpa` uses a version suffix that still allows the original version to have priority.
 So if you should install a package from another source with the same version it will be preferred.

 ## Why "quelpa"?